-Among plant-based proteins, beans and legumes, especially peas and lima beans, showed the most significant protective effects; an additional three weekly servings were associated with a 28% lower risk of cognitive decline.
+Among all plant protein sources, beans and legumes—especially peas and lima beans—stood out.
+Adding just three extra servings per week was associated with a 28% lower chance of cognitive decline.

 What do you think?